-Where is Kamala Harris during the border crisis?
+Kamala Harris MIA during border crisis: Where is she?

-Harris is reportedly living 'out of suitcases' due to VP mansion renovations while the nation questions why she hasn’t packed those bags for a border visit.

-The Biden administration is begging for government volunteers to report for duty amid the significant surge at the border, but many are asking -- where is the person deputized to 'fix' the line in the sand crisis?
+The Biden administration is putting out a call for government volunteers to report for duty amid the significant surge at the border, but many are asking -- where is the person deputized to 'fix' the line in the sand crisis?

 As the immigration mess at the southern border gets more and more out of hand, Vice President Kamala Harris still remains inexplicably silent.